-To estimate test-retest reliability, a single group of examinees will perform testing process only a few days or weeks apart.
-The time should be short enough so that the examinees skills in the area can be assessed.
-The relationship between the examinee’s scores from two different administrations is estimated, through statistical correlation.
+To estimate test-retest reliability, a single group of examinees will perform the testing process only a few days or weeks apart.
+The time should be short enough so that the examinee’s skills in the area can be assessed.
+The relationship between the examinee’s scores from two different administrations is estimated through statistical correlation.
 This type of reliability demonstrates the extent to which a test is able to produce stable, consistent scores across time.

 Parallel Forms Reliability

-Many exams have multiple formats of question papers, this parallel forms of exam provide Security.
+Many exams have multiple formats of question papers, these parallel forms of exam provide Security.
 Parallel forms reliability is estimated by administrating both forms of the exam to the same group of examinees.
-The examinees scores on the two test forms are correlated in order to determine how similarly the two test forms functions.
-This reliability estimate is a measure of how consistent examinees scores can be expected to across test forms.
+The examinee’s scores on the two test forms are correlated in order to determine how similar the two test forms function.
+This reliability estimate is a measure of how consistent examinees’ scores can be expected across test forms.

-After doing Test-Retest Reliability and Parallel Form Reliability, we will get a result of examinees either pass or fail.
-It is the reliability of this classification decision that is estimated in decision consistency reliability.
+After doing Test-Retest Reliability and Parallel Form Reliability, we will get a result of examinees either passing or failing.
+The reliability of this classification decision is estimated in decision consistency reliability.

 Importance of Reliability Testing

-A thorough assessment of reliability is required to improve the performance of software product and process.
-Testing software reliability will help the software managers and practitioners to a great extent.
+A thorough assessment of reliability is required to improve the performance of software products and processes.
+Testing software reliability will help software managers and practitioners to a great extent.

 To check the reliability of the software via testing:-

-- A large number of test cases should be executed for an extended period of time to find out how long the software will execute without failure.
+- A large number of test cases should be executed for an extended period to determine how long the software will execute without failure.

-- The test cases distribution should match the actual or planned operational profile of the software.
+- The test case distribution should match the software’s actual or planned operational profile.
 The more often a function of the software is executed, the greater the percentage of test cases that should be allocated to that function or subset.

 Some of the Reliability testing tools used for Software Reliability are: